 - Three (3) letters of recommendation

-Top-ranked applicants being considered for an admissions offer are typically invited to campus to interview.
-Recruitment interviews and interactions are an important part of our admissions process; should an invited applicant be unable to attend one of our Recruitment Weekends, they will be invited to interview with faculty via Skype.
+Recruitment Events: Top-ranked applicants being considered for an admissions offer are typically invited to campus to interview.
+Recruitment interviews and interactions are an important part of our admissions process.
+Should an invited applicant be unable to attend one of our Recruitment Weekends, they will be invited to interview with faculty via Skype.

 Diversity and Inclusion

-The BMCB graduate student community is a vibrant and diverse one.
-Our students come from all areas of the globe and all walks of life.
+Cornell University and the Graduate School are committed to providing an inclusive environment for all Cornell students.
+The Field of BMCB strongly supports this mission and, as a result, our graduate student community is a vibrant and diverse one.
+BMCB students come from all areas of the globe and all walks of life.
 We are committed to the equality of educational opportunity and success for all students.
 The Field actively seeks individuals from underrepresented ethnic groups and participate in many programs on campus to recruit and retain under-represented minorities and diversity students (including first-generation college students).